max813709/Data-Science/Unstructured Data SMS Spam Message Analysis.md

 ## <strong> Description </strong> ##

-Manipulates the data, utilizes a decision tree and random forect to manuipulate the data in a user friendly way.
+Manipulates the data, utilizes a decision tree and random forect to manipulate the data in a user friendly way.

 ## <strong> Technologies Used </strong> ##